Roman-Supernova-PIT/sloeginphys/_sources/usage.rst.txt

 use_bayes: If True, the full Bayesian fit will provide a more complete exploration of the parameter space and give a better uncertainty estimation.
 This can take a lot of time.
 If False, only the frequentist fit results are returned but the function runs much faster.
 Note that right now use_bayes=True is NOT supported.

 one_sed: If True, each pixel is assumed to have the same spectrum, so only one simulation is performed in each pass.
 This saves time, especially in cases where the host galaxy covers a large number of pixels, but means that local variations in the galaxy are not accounted for.
 If False, each pixel is assigned a unique SED.
-This required more simulations to be run, but allows the galaxy to vary more between locations.
+This requires more simulations to be run, but allows the galaxy to vary more between locations.

 sim_code: Choice to use either BC03 or FSPS to simulate the SEDs.
 BC03 allows for fewer inputs and provides fewer outputs, but runs much faster.
 FSPS runs slower, but allows a great diversity of input parameters and outputs many useful quantities.
 Only FSPS can fit for metallicity at this point.
 Note: the number of FSPS parameters to fit may also impact runtime.